-Cytokine concentration in serum was assessed by cytometric bead array (CBA; BD Biosciences) according to the manufacturer's protocol.
+Cytokine concentration in serum was assessed by cytometric bead array (BD Biosciences) according to the manufacturer's protocol.
 Samples were analysed using a BD Verse flow cytometer (BD Biosciences).
-The lower limit of detection for each analyte were 1.5pg/mL.
+The lower limit of detection for each analyte was 1.5 pg/ml.